dn07/team2/README.md

 		 - Frontend Issues with checkStatus.jsp and updateStatus.jsp
 		 - Some segment of frontend not dynamic.
 	 - Pending Work
-		 - Manager Report
-		 - Build Login and Register Connection from other student's repository
+		 - Build Login and Register Connection from other student's repository.